History of Abkhazia: Post-war Abkhazia

 The economic situation in the republic after war was very hard and it was aggravated by the sanctions imposed by its neighbours.
-Georgia and Russia closed the borders of Abkhazia to the movement of goods in 1993 and 1994 respectively.
+After Georgia's entry into the Russian-led Commonwealth of Independent States in October 1993, Georgia and Russia closed the borders of Abkhazia to the movement of goods in 1993 and 1994 respectively.
 Additionally, Russia prohibited all male Abkhazians between 16 and 60 years old from crossing the border.
 In 1996 the Commonwealth of Independent States banned transport, trade, and financial ties with Abkhazia at state level.
 During the 1990s numerous people of all ethnicities left Abkhazia mainly for Russia.
-Since 1997 Russia effectively dropped these sanctions which tremendously helped the republic's economy.
-In 1999, Abkhazia officially declared its independence, which was recognized by almost no other nations.
+In 1997 Russia partially lifted sanctions on Abkhazia by permitting some imports which was protested by Georgia.
+In 1999, Abkhazia officially declared its independence, which was recognized by no other nation.

+Following the war, the Russian peacekeeping force was stationed in Abkhazia in June 1994, ostensibly under the aegis of the Commonwealth of Independent States, although the Russian army was accused of breaching the peacekeeping norms by refusing to assist in the safe return of the Georgian refugees to Abkhazia, maintaining ties with the Abkhaz forces, "essentially aiding the cause of the separatist Abkhazian leadership" and turning into "border guards for Abkhazia".

 The return of Georgians to Gali district of Abkhazia was halted by the fighting which broke out there in 1998.
 However, from 40,000 to 60,000 refugees have returned to Gali district since 1998, including persons commuting daily across the ceasefire line and those migrating seasonally in accordance with agricultural cycles.

 After several peaceful years tourists again began to visit Abkhazia, however their number is only about a half of the pre-war number.

 In 2004 presidential elections were held which caused much controversy when the candidate backed by outgoing president Vladislav Ardzinba and by Russia - Raul Khadjimba - was apparently defeated by Sergey Bagapsh.
 The tense situation in the republic led to the cancellation of the election results by the Supreme Court.
 After that the deal was struck between former rivals to run jointly — Bagapsh as a presidential candidate and Khajimba as a vice presidential candidate.
 They received more than 90% of the votes in the new election.